Oxsomi/core3/docs/OxC3_tool.md

 `OxC3 file unpack -f <file> (optional: --k <key in hex>)`

-Generates a compressed oiDL file with 1 entry.
+Generates a compressed oiCA file.
 Can be encrypted.
 Works on files and folders.